lwchkg/nibbles_vbnet/README.md

 1. Install [Chocolatey](https://chocolatey.org/install).

-1. Install LMMS and ffmpeg via Chocolatey: `choco install lmms ffmpeg -y`
+1. Install LMMS and FFmpeg via Chocolatey: `choco install lmms ffmpeg -y`

 1. Execute `audio\makeaudio.bat`.

-## Difference from original QBasic game
+## Differences from original QBasic game

 * The code is completely rewritten.

+* Both players can control the snake in the same frame.
+  In the QBasic game, only one keypress is handled per frame, player control or not.
+  So game control is crippled in 2-player games.

 * Levels are made more symmetric.
   Both players have equivalent start positions at all times.